fbessez/site-searcher/README.md

 ### Description

-This script takes a domain (ex: https://fabien.bessez.com) and keyword args (ex: `cookies,cake,bread and butter`) and returns back the occurrences of each keyword on each webpage within the given domain's sitemap.
+This script takes a txt file of domains (ex: `sites.txt`) and keyword args (ex: `cookies,cake,bread and butter`) and returns back the occurrences of each keyword on each webpage within the given domain's sitemap.

 ### Usage

+Fill in `sites.txt` with the URL that you are interested in searching.

 ```
-python3 searcher.py <URL> -k="<KEYWORDS,GO,HERE>"
+python3 searcher.py -k="<KEYWORDS,GO,HERE>"
 ```

 ### Example